 - Map your sources of contacts and create one master list architecture: segments by intent, source, and time zone.

-- Enforce data hygiene: dedupe, validate numbers, and mark opt-in/consent fields.
+- Enforce data hygiene: dedupe, validate numbers, and mark opt-in and consent fields.
 Keep the CRM as the single source of truth.

 - Create initial scripts and objection-handling notes for each segment.
 Keep them short and outcome-driven.